 A full-time employee works for a single employer that dictates and controls the work they perform.
 For example, an employer controls the hours, location, and type of work an employee is responsible for.
 Employees are entitled to company benefits, which may include stock options, 401(k) matching, paid time off, or health insurance.
 They are also entitled to legal benefits including Unemployment Insurance and Workers’ Compensation.

-When to Hire a Full-Time Employee
+When Should I Hire a Full-Time Employee?

 Full-time employees are ideal for filling ongoing, constant business needs.
 Work that is considered to be a core competency of your company—the services that define your business or brand—should ideally be managed by employees.
 Similarly, if you need more people to perform a job that internal employees are already doing, that gap should be filled by a full-time employee.